How much will a business line of credit cost?

 A business line of credit is like a credit card: You can borrow up to a set spending limit and only have to pay interest on the amount you use.
 This is a flexible option that can help business owners cover day-to-day costs.

-Like any business loan, there are costs to taking out a business line of credit, including interest rates and fees, which can vary from lender to lender.
-To better understand how much a business line of credit will cost, here’s a look at the common rates and fees.
+Like any business loan, there are costs to consider when taking out a business line of credit, including interest rates and fees, which can vary from lender to lender.
+To better understand business line of credit costs, here’s a look at the common rates and fees.

 Business line of credit cost: Interest rates